dougeby/IntuneDocs/intune-user-help/rename-your-device-cpapp.md

 * Android

 ## Rename device from **Device details** page
-Complete the following step to remove a device from the **Device details** page in the app.
+Complete the following step to remove a device from the Company Portal **Device details** page.

 1. Open the Company Portal app and go to **My devices**.